Aquarium staff member feeding terrapins

 Position Overview

-• Develop and implement Discovery Garden activities that encourage the exploration of nature and science through play for a young audience.
+• Develop and implement early learning activities that encourage the exploration of nature and science through play for a young audience.

-• Facilitate programs that cater to an early learning audience that share core conservation messages that are easy for all guests to understand.
+• Facilitate programs designed to share core conservation messages that are easy for all guests to understand.

 • Create opportunities for a wide age range of children, including pre-kindergarten and school-aged children, to explore and learn about nature at the key engagement areas in the Aquarium.

-• Develop Grab Go Show bags to compliment messaging at key engagement areas: Rays, Upland River, and Sharks.
+• Develop Grab Go Show bags to compliment messaging at key engagement areas including Rays, Upland River, and Sharks.

-• Conduct evaluation on the Discovery Garden programming offered to ensure educational goals are met.
+• Conduct evaluations on programming and activities offered to ensure educational goals are met.

 • Work with staff to ensure guests’ needs are met with excellent customer service.